Here is how Google handles Right To Be Forgotten requests

 RTBF trial Google allows software engineers, as well as its dedicated Right To Be Forgotten (RTBF) operatives, to make decisions about which search results ought to be deleted on request – and places such requests onto its internal bug-handling systems.

-Behind-the-scenes details of how the "online advertising technology" company handles RTBF requests emerged during the Right To Be Forgotten trials at London's High Court.
+Behind-the-scenes details of how the "online advertising technology" company handles RTBF requests emerged during the Right To Be Forgotten trials at the High Court in London, England.

 RTBF requests are made by people who want search results about them deleted, or "delisted" in the legal jargon.
 The "right" was created by an EU court in 2014 after an aggrieved Spanish man demanded Google deleted search results that highlighted his past misdeeds (PDF).

-Once you submit an RTBF form via Google's website it disappears into a cloudy haze until you get a reply saying "yay" or "nay", as ad tech firm-aligned blog Search Engine Land sets out at unnecessary length.
+Once you submit an RTBF form via Google's website it disappears into a cloudy haze until you get a reply saying "yea" or "nay", as ad tech firm-aligned blog Search Engine Land sets out at unnecessary length.

 Today The Register can reveal not only the processes Google uses internally, but also what happened in two real-world RTBF requests, as made by pseudonymous businessmen NT1 and NT2, who are both suing Google to demand the deletion of search results that mention their past criminal convictions.